 However, baking time is crucial for the perfect Torta.

-A baking time between 35 to 40 minutes at 350 °F makes the cake perfectly moist.
+A baking time of 40 minutes at 350 °F makes the cake perfectly moist.

 The Verdict

-This cake has an amazing texture and chocolaty, fudgy rich flavor.
+This cake has an amazing texture and a rich, fudgy, rich flavor.

 Chef’s Tip